 Visual Effects and Motion Graphics

-Compositing is the art and science of combining live action, CG elements and other visual assets into a seamless, photorealistic shot.
+Compositing is a cornerstone of visual effects.
+It’s the art and science of combining live action, CG elements and other visual assets into a seamless, photorealistic shot.
 If you fancy yourself as a visual effects artist, you need skills in motion tracking, green screen keying and matching colour between different assets.
 You use image sharpness, depth of field, atmospheric effects and lighting to add realism to the shot.
 You send completed shots to the editor so they can insert them into the edit.

 Related to visual effects is motion graphics.
 It’s less well-known and something of an invisible art.
 If you work as a motion graphics artist, you will create titles and other graphics element that appear in the movie.
 A big area of motion graphics is interface design.
 No superhero suit or spaceship is complete without a cool holographic display!